CrowdTruth/Crowdsourcing-StoryLines/README.md

 Crowdsourced ground truth dataset for 1,204 sentences and 7,778 event pairs covering 22 news topics.
 The corpus was created by using the CrowdTruth methodology, as described in the following paper:

-* Tommaso Caselli and Oana Inel: **Crowdsourcing StoryLines: Harnessing the Crowd for Causal Relation Annotation**.
+* Tommaso Caselli and Oana Inel: **Crowdsourcing StoryLines: Harnessing the Crowd for Causal Relation Annotation** (http://eventstory.news.s3-website-us-west-2.amazonaws.com/2018workshop_menu/W18-4306.pdf).
 [Events and Stories in the News Workshops, COLING 2018](http://www.eventstory.news)

 Crowdsourcing results and evaluation against expert data are available in folder: